 Obidos at Christmas

 During the holiday season, they have a special festival called Vila Natal.
 It’s great for families!
 There are carnival rides, ice skating. and entertainment for the kids.
-In 2018, the even runs from December 1 to January 6.
+It typical runs the whole month of December and into the first week of January.

 You can find more information here.